Coronavirus: New Zealanders told to avoid all travel to or in Italy amid outbreak

 Earlier today, only those in the Lombardy region were told to avoid non-essential travel, with all others in Italy to exercise caution.
 That changed this afternoon.

-On Tuesday, the entire European country would enter a lockdown, affecting some 60 million people to try and combat the spread of the virus.
+On Tuesday, in a bid to try and combat the spread of the virus, the entire European country went into lockdown, affecting some 60 million people.

 In less than three weeks, more than 460 people died in Italy from Covid-19, with active cases reaching nearly 8000.

-Meanwhile, nearly 9000 people or households in New Zealand had self-isolated since the outbreak, the Ministry of Health confirmed.
+Meanwhile, in New Zealand nearly 9000 people or households had self-isolated since the outbreak, the Ministry of Health confirmed.

-There were also no new confirmed cases of coronavirus Tuesday, with one of the two probable cases being discharged from North Shore Hospital.
+There were also no new confirmed cases of coronavirus on Tuesday, with one of the two probable cases being discharged from North Shore Hospital.

 More than 50 North Shore staff were sent home to self-isolate after being exposed to the woman, in her 70s, who was in hospital for an unrelated condition.